 If you want to buy plants, your local garden store or nursery may have a half-price area from which it sells cast-offs.
 Often, watering and care is all they need.

 Change out your old house numbers.
 Find new ones with an online search or at hardware stores.
-Or, shop for handmade house numbers at Etsy.
+It’s an opportunity to express your home’s uniqueness and style.

 Give those grimy old light-switch covers new life: Toss them out and treat yourself to new ones.
 Or, for a fun project that will save money, cover your existing plates with decoupage.

 31. Make a faux tile backsplash